7 day Beijing, Yangtze, and Shanghai route

 Confirm Yichang to Shanghai connection.

 This page only explains this high-conversion route.
-To compare Xiamen / Fujian, Suzhou-Hangzhou, Yunnan, and other inbound route families, return to the high-conversion route set.
+To compare Xiamen / Fujian, Suzhou-Hangzhou, Yunnan, Yangtze, Silk Road, and other inbound route families, use the guide cards here or return to the full route set.